shannontkwong/tpl-decomposition/README.md

 ## Citation

 Wong ST (2026).
-A mechanistic decomposition of Taylor's Power Law reveals a scalable predictor of local population extinction risk. *PNAS* [in submission].
+A mechanistic decomposition of Taylor's Power Law reveals a scalable predictor of local population extinction risk.

 ---